 Christmas Lights All Year Round

 Do you pack away your Christmas lights at the end of each holiday season?
-Do you take them all down, carefully place them in containers, and put them in storage?
+Do you take down your Christmas designs, carefully place them in containers, and put them in storage?
 Do your lights languish out-of-sight and out-of-mind, hidden away in the dark of a closet or attic from July to November?

 If so, what a waste!